SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 September, 2022 at 09:36:23
+# Last Refreshed - 10 September, 2022 at 12:45:25
 The Latest Activity was a Ride -

-<b>Round and about in the sun in the morning</b>
+<b>Four legged feeding</b>

-which happened on 10 September, 2022 at 08:06:17
+which happened on 10 September, 2022 at 10:33:34

-Which is 0 years, 0 months, 0 days, 1 hours and 30 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 2 hours and 11 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/7783216653
+You can see it here https://www.strava.com/activities/7783890197

 ## Number of Rides
 How many rides have I done each year?